 First of all you obviously want a safe vehicle.
-Look up consumer reports or JD Powers for ratings on reliable, crash tested cars.
-You don’t want to get stranded on the highway with your dog, no water and freezing or hot weather.
+Look up consumer reports or JD Powers for ratings on reliable, crash-tested cars.
+You don’t want to get stranded on the highway with your dog, with no water and terrible freezing or hot weather.

-Ideally a dog friendly vehicle will have certain key features.
-For a safe ride with your dog you want to either confine it to the back seats or back cargo area.
-You can either use a seatbelt harness or a divider to restrict the dog to the back seats.
+Ideally a dog-friendly vehicle will have certain key features.
+For a safe ride with your dog, you want to either confine it to the back seats or back cargo area.
+You can also use a seat belt harness or a divider to restrict the dog to the back seats.
 You don’t want him jumping into the front area.
-This is especially important for clingy Dobermans who want to be up front with the owner and step on the clutch area controls.
+This is especially important for clingy Dobermans who want to be up front with the owner and accidentally step on the transmission area controls.

 A vehicle that allows dogs to jump into the rear area is convenient.
 Cars with low sills on the rear hatch or low floors are ideal.
 Not only is this easier for aging dogs who have a harder time jumping up but it also gives you the option of using a doggy loading ramp.
+Dobermans with bad stiff legs will thank you.
 These come either as telescoping or foldable ramps.
-The other advantage of low rear trunks or hatch openings is it makes it easier for owners to load those heavy, over 30lb bags of food.
+The other advantage of low rear trunks or hatch openings is it makes it easier for owners to load those heavy, over 30 lb bags of food.

 Consider vehicles with rear barn doors seen in the larger Mini Coopers or sliding doors on vans.
 Another door style to consider is the clamshell side door, better known as the suicide door.
 It’s important to understand why they are called “suicide doors”.
-If you exit while the car is moving forward the suicide door will hit you.
-Also there was a case where a door that was partially latched closed, swinged open into the wind while driving.
+If you exit while the car is moving forward, the suicide door will hit you.
+Also, there was a case where a door that was partially latched closed, swung open into the wind while driving.
 Lastly, when parked, if you step out and a passing car hits the suicide door, it will slam closed possibly into you.

 A washable or non-fabric floor in the back cargo area is great.
 Some dogs get car-sick and cleaning vomit off fabric is not easy or fun.
-There is a rumour that the rear of the Honda Element can be water hosed down.
+There is a rumor that the rear of the Honda Element can be water hosed down.
 Don’t do it!
-Unless you want a musty, moldy smell, water to collect in the spare wheel well, to destroy your door speakers or have water seeping into crevices causing rust.
+Unless you want a musty, moldy smell, water may collect in the spare wheel well, and destroy your door speakers or have water seeping into crevices causing rust.
 Just use a wet soapy sponge to clean up any messes back there.
 Don’t hose down the interior of any vehicle.

 When evaluating vehicles, you may also want to compare the specs of the cargo area space or cargo cubic feet.
 Consider getting a vehicle with a sunroof/moonroof or rear windows that open that allow airflow to the back area.
+You especially want air flow if your dog is prone to doggie farts.
 If you transport your Doberman puppies in crates, you might want the option of tie down clips to secure crates in the event of emergency braking.

 Since Dobermans are large dogs, when they’re standing in the back, visibility backing up may be limited.
 Consider having a rear radar sensor for backing up or a rear backup camera to help you reverse the car.
 My preference is the radar detection system as the camera may have poor visibility at night or in heavy rain.

 If you’re buying a new car ask the dealership if that model has a “pet package”.
-Some vehicle brands also offer aftermarket dog accessories that you may like.
+Some vehicle brands offer aftermarket dog accessories that you may find useful.
 These may include dog barriers, ramps, rubber mats, straps or harness clips.

-Oh and the one feature you can probably forget about is the car security alarm system.
-Your doberman probably has that covered.
+Lastly, the one feature you can probably forget about is the car security alarm system.
+Your doberman is probably a great deterrent and noise maker.

 Here are the vehicles that AAA picked as suitable for dog owners.
 Note although that Doberman owners may find other vehicles better suited for their big dog needs.

-BMW 3 Series Wagon, Volvo XC60, Subaru Forester, Hyundai Santa Fe, Honda Element, Toyota Venza, Mazda 3, Mini Countryman, Ford Escape Hibrid, Kia Soul, Nissan Cube.
+BMW 3 Series Wagon, Volvo XC60, Subaru Forester, Hyundai Santa Fe, Honda Element, Toyota Venza, Mazda 3, Mini Countryman, Ford Escape Hybrid, Kia Soul, Nissan Cube.